Colorado Elopement Locations and Planning Guide

 (Not including Photography, Videography, or Planning)

-Cost of an Average Colorado Elopement with 10 Guests
+Average Elopement with 10 Guests

 Ceremony Site = $300 - $5,000+ permit (on average)